anbar-dev/BotBtpRanker/README.md

 - **Data Extraction**: Extracts Italian government bond data (BOT and BTP) from a reliable data source.
 - **Database Storage**: Stores the extracted bond data into a SQL Server database for easy retrieval and management.
-- **Dynamic Sorting**: Sorts the active bonds based on their yield to maturity, providing users with insights into investment options.
+- **Dynamic Sorting**: Can sort the current active bonds based on their yield to maturity, expiration date, price or yearly coupon, providing users with insights into investment options.

 ## Usage